joshua-robison/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

-This repository contains data structures and algorithms implemented with JavaScript.
+This repository contains examples of data structures and algorithms.

-The purpose of this repository is to demonstrate key computer science principles.